rmit-fwp-s2-2021/VibeCheck-A2/README.md

 # VibeCheck-A2
-Full Stack Development application for Further Web Programming semester 2 2021.
+Full Stack application for Further Web Programming semester 2 2021.
+This is a social networking site for students of RMIT.

 ## How to run
 After cloning, install dependencies with